title

 Slowly, the Allies continued their advance, with Ludendorff blaming everyone for failures but himself.
 He denounced what he called "tank panics" – fear by Germans troops facing the onslaught of tanks.
 Retreating German troops had lost or were losing faith in their generals, and they were shouting derisions at reserve units being brought up from the rear.

-Foreign Minister Hintze wished for a peace based on President Wilson's Fourteen Points, hoping this would prevent revolution in Germany.
+Foreign Minister Hintze supported a peace based on President Wilson's Fourteen Points, hoping this would prevent revolution in Germany.
 He suggested the creation of a new parliamentary government and making Wilhelm a constitutional monarch.
 Wilhelm accepted, believing this might help save his throne, and he signed a decree granting new powers to Germany's parliament.

 On October 1, Ludendorff spoke to assembled military officers, telling them that Bulgaria had collapsed, that Austria-Hungary and the Ottoman Empire were at the end of their strength and that the German army was infested with "the poison of socialist anarchy."
 He announced that the troops could no longer be relied upon and that the only way to prevent German forces from being pushed back to the Rhine River was to negotiate an immediate armistice based on Wilson's Fourteen Points.
 Hindenburg, celebrating his seventy-first birthday, expressed his doubts, saying that he was not totally convinced that Germany, with God's help, could not "come through this difficult period."

-Copyright © 1998-2011 by Frank E. Smitha.
+Copyright © 1998-2014 by Frank E. Smitha.
 All rights reserved.